RohanNagar/thunder/README.md

 [![License](https://img.shields.io/badge/license-MIT-FF7178.svg)](https://github.com/RohanNagar/thunder/blob/master/LICENSE.md)

 Thunder is a user management REST API that interfaces with a DynamoDB database.
-Thunder is part of the backend for [Pilot](https://github.com/RohanNagar/pilot-osx), the social media publishing application.
+Thunder is used as part of the backend for [Pilot](https://github.com/RohanNagar/pilot-osx), the social media publishing application.

 * [Endpoints](#endpoints)
 * [Client Library Usage](#client-library-usage)